 Talk to your health care provider to see if PrEP is right for you.
 PrEP can only be prescribed by health care providers to HIV-negative individuals who are suitable for PrEP.
-Individuals should follow up with their doctors at least once every three months to test for HIV, HBV, liver/kidney functions, and other tests as necessary.1 Take PrEP as instructed, once daily with or without food.
+Individuals should follow up with their doctors at least once every three months to test for HIV, HBV, liver/kidney functions, and other tests as necessary.1 Take PrEP as instructed, or daily, with or without food.
 If you miss a dose, take the next dose as soon as possible.
 Do not take two doses at once to compensate.
 Do not stop taking PrEP without consulting with a health care professional first.
 The cost of PrEP varies.

 Pre-exposure prophylaxis (PrEP) is a safe and highly effective HIV prevention method.
-In order to ensure maximum protection, PrEP must be taken daily on a regular basis.
+In order to ensure maximum protection, PrEP must be taken daily on a regular basis or as instructed.
 Coupling PrEP with another prevention method, such as a condom, could reduce the chances of HIV infection even further.
 PrEP should only be taken by individuals who do not have and have not been exposed to HIV.
 Depending on the person’s individual situation, a health care provider will recommend whether Truvada® or Descovy® can be used for PrEP.
 Consult with a health care professional before taking PrEP.
 Take PrEP as instructed and make sure to follow up with your doctor regularly.
 If you are experiencing side effects, or you want to stop taking PrEP, talk to your health care provider.

 - “Information on HIV/AIDS Treatment, Prevention, and Research.”
 AIDSinfo, U.S. Department of Health and Human Services, 2020.